apache/nuttx/configs/lm3s6965-ek/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each Eagle-100 configuration is maintained in a sudirectory and can be selected as follow:
+Each Stellaris LM3S6965 Evaluation Kit configuration is maintained in a sudirectory and can be selected as follow:

 	cd tools
-	./configure.sh eagle100/<subdir>
+	./configure.sh lm3s6965-ek/<subdir>
 	cd -
 	. ./setenv.sh